USD ($)

 How Does TCP Ensure a Reliable Connection?

 TCP ensures reliable communication through several key techniques.
-It uses acknowledgments to confirm the receipt of data packets; if an acknowledgment isn't received within a specific time, the sender resends the packet.
+It uses acknowledgments to confirm the delivery of data packets, and if an acknowledgment isn't received within a specific time, the sender resends the packet.

 Summing Up!!